MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. If prompted, sign in with the work or school or personal Microsoft account with the owner or contributor role to the Azure subscription you will be using for this lab.

-1. Open a new web browser tab, navigate to Azure Quickstart Templates page at <https://aka.ms/az120-1bdeploy>, locate the template named **Create 2 new Windows VMs, a new AD Forest, Domain and 2 DCs in separate availability zones**, and initiate its deployment by clicking **Deploy to Azure** button.
+1. Open a new web browser tab, navigate to Azure Quickstart Templates page **Create 2 new Windows VMs, a new AD Forest, Domain and 2 DCs in separate availability zones** at [https://github.com/polichtm/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain-ha-2-dc-zones)](https://github.com/polichtm/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain-ha-2-dc-zones), and initiate its deployment by clicking **Deploy to Azure** button.

 1. On the **Custom deployment** blade, specify the following settings and click **Review + create**, followed by **Create** to initiate the deployment: